-World's largest dairy company and 15th largest agri-food group.
+World's largest dairy company with 250 production sites in 50 countries.
 Founded in 1933 by Andre Besnier; his descendants still own and oversee the company.
 Increased its stake in Parmalat from 29% to 83% in July 2011.
 Bought Lemnos Foods in 2010 and Jindi cheese in Nov 2012.

 The Access to Nutrition Index (ATNI) is a global initiative that evaluates the world's largest food and beverage manufacturers on their policies, practices and performance related to undernutrition and obesity.
 Of the 22 companies ranked this company came last.

 The 2017 Business Benchmark on Farm Animal Welfare (BBFAW) report ranks global food companies on how they are managing and reporting their farm animal welfare policies and practices.
 This company appeared in tier 6, "No Evidence that on the Business Agenda", with tier 1 being the best, and tier 6 the worst.

 This company received a score of 2 out of a possible total of 24 in the WWF Soy Scorecard 2016, which rates companies on their use of responsible soy, grown without damaging the environment and harming people.

 This company scores Ethical Consumer's worst rating for their use of palm oil, signifying they are using no or minimal certified palm products, and with no or minimal positive commitments.